Royal Archives: Queen Victoria's Papers

-Contributing to the documentation of Queen Victoria’s reign, Viscount Esher edited both private and official correspondence, which was later published and retained in the Royal Archives.
+Contributing to the documentation of Queen Victoria’s reign, Reginald Brett, 2nd Viscount Esher edited both private and official correspondence, which was later published and retained in the Royal Archives.
 The Queen's youngest daughter Princess Beatrice took on the responsibility of editing and transcribing her mother's personal journals.
 In 2012 the Archives successfully completed a project to scan Queen Victoria's journals and make them available online as a special project for the diamond jubilee of Victoria's great-great-granddaughter, Queen Elizabeth II.
 Access to this online archive is freely available in the UK but restricted to academic institutions and libraries abroad.

 Unlike his mother, Queen Victoria, Edward VII ordered the destruction of most of his personal correspondence upon his death in 1910.
 Fortunately, the official records from his reign endured and are stored in the Royal Archives.
-The King’s Consort, Queen Alexandra, ordered that her papers be disposed of as well, however a collection of letters to and from her son, George V, have been maintained.
-Additionally, military papers belonging to the Duke of Cambridge were initially acquired by Queen Mary and are of great historical value at the Royal Archives.
+The King's consort, Queen Alexandra, ordered that her papers be disposed of as well, however a collection of letters to and from her son, George V, have been maintained.
+Additionally, military papers belonging to Prince George, Duke of Cambridge were initially acquired by Queen Mary and are of great historical value at the Royal Archives.